Augustus Sol Invictus: Legal issues

 On March 31, 2020, the court determined that Invictus could be freed on bail after his public defender cited the risk posed to inmates by the coronavirus pandemic.

 However, less than three weeks after Invictus's release he was re-arrested in violation of the terms of his bond.
 Despite her restraining order, Invictus's wife reported that he made threatening and harassing contact with her over twenty times.
 He allegedly made an implied threat of violence at which point she agreed to meet him in a park with their children.
 At that time, Invictus allegedly spoke to their child referring to his accuser with derogatory slurs.
 On July 23, 2020, Invictus was denied a fourth request for bail by a judge in Rock Hill, South Carolina.

 Stalking charges in Florida were dropped on August 4, 2020, after prosecutors determined the case was "not suitable for prosecution".
 On August 25, 2020, Invictus was granted release bail in York County, South Carolina.

 On April 19, 2022, Invictus was found not guilty of all charges after the jury deliberated for 30 minutes.
 The alleged victim, Invictus's wife, did not attend the trial to testify.
 After his acquittal, Invictus publicly requested letters of apology from authorities responsible for his arrest and prosecution.

+In 2023, Invictus was arrested and charged with crimes related to the 2017 Unite the Right Rally in Charlottesville, Virginia.
+The trial began in February, 2024, with Invictus' attorney attempting to have the prosecutor's office recuse itself.
+Although Invictus is a lawyer, he has chosen not to represent himself in court.
+In October 2024, a jury found him guilty of burning an object with the intent to intimidate, which is a felony in Virginia.
+In January 2025, Invictus was sentenced to nine-and-a-half months in jail for his conviction, with the sentence delayed for 60 days pending appeal.